Easy Air Fryer Fried Pickles

 • You may want to split your seasoned breadcrumb mixture into 2 bowls.
 Your first bowl of seasonings may start to clump together and get soggy from the dredging of buttermilk-coated pickles.
 Having a second bowl ready to go will help.

-• Do not overcrowd the air fryer basket, cook in a single layer which will allow the hot air to circulate and crisp up the food.
+• Do not overcrowd the air fryer basket.
+Cook in a single layer, allowing the hot air to circulate and crisp up the food.
 You may need to cook in 2-3 batches depending on the size of your Air Fryer.

 • You can use pre-sliced pickles or slice the pickles yourself.

-• You can slice pickles into wedges or long slices rather than rounds if you want, or buy pre-cut versions of either shape.
+• You can slice pickles into wedges or long slices (pickle spears) rather than rounds, or buy pre-cut versions of either shape.

 • Keep slices the same size so they cook evenly at an even rate.